Circuit-killer/fpga-usbhid-host/README.md

 VHDL usb packet hex constants.

-New HID device may be USB-sniffed with wireshark on linux and then file "USB_saitek.vhd" can be modified to support new device.
+New HID device may be USB-sniffed with wireshark on linux and then file "usb_enum_saitek_minimal_pack.vhd" can be modified to support new device.

     modprobe usbmon
     chown user:user /dev/usbmon*